How to Choose Where to Live in Portugal

 As much as we love Lisbon, living in NYC for over 10 years, and wanting to slow down the day-to-day rat race, we were intent on not living in a large city.
 And having visited Porto once before, I knew how beautiful it was, but the weather there was a bit colder in the Winter and that simply would not do!

 So, we focused on the Lisbon-adjacent areas and The Algarve where there are several international schools to choose from.
-At one point, my curiosity for the beach-riddled Algarve had me thinking that was our spot, but the 3-4 hour drive to Lisbon all but ensured that we wouldn’t be able to visit as often as we planned.
+At one point, my curiosity for the beach-riddled Algarve with its plethora of amazing surf spots had me thinking that was our spot, but the 3-4 hour drive to Lisbon all but ensured that we wouldn’t be able to visit as often as we planned.

 What was left was the beautiful coastal area west of Lisbon, sometimes referred to as the Portuguese Riviera, which includes a slew of picturesque villages and towns.